consiglionazionaledellericerche/jscontact-tools/README.md

 The conversion is executed according to the following rules:

 1. The conversion is based on the content of the [JSContact I-Ds](#drafts).

 2. A card (i.e. vCard, xCard, jCard) is converted into a CardGroup object if it includes a MEMBER property, otherwise into a Card object.

 3. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) as well as the additonal components defined in [draft-ietf-calext-vcard-jscontact-extensions](https://datatracker.ietf.org/doc/draft-ietf-calext-vcard-jscontact-extensions/) are matched.

 4. An unmatched property is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350`.
 The following unmatched properties are considered:
     CLIENTPIDMAP
     XML

-5. The sex information of the GENDER property is mapped to the SpeakToAs object if GRAMMATICAL-GENDER is missing and if the 'convertGenderToSpeakToAs' configuration value is set to true as in the following:

-    GENDER      SpeakToAs.grammaticalGender
-    M           male
-    F           female
-    O           animate
-    N           neuter
-    U           SpeakToAs = null

-6. An unmatched parameter is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350:<vCard Property Name>`.
+5. An unmatched parameter is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350:<vCard Property Name>`.
 The following unmatched parameters are considered:
     PID
     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-7. An extension property is converted into a topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix`.
+6. An extension property is converted into a topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix`.

-8. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.
+7. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.

-9. Default values for the configuration properties are:
+8. Default values for the configuration properties are:

     - `extensionsPrefix = "extension:"`
     - `customTimeZonesPrefix = "tz"`